Updated: Nov 28, 2022

 4: Find out when your hearing is and what your case number is

-The clerk will send you a time and date for your conservatorship meeting after you have completed all of the forms required to apply for one.
+The clerk will send you a time and date for your conservatorship meeting after completing all the forms required to apply for one.

 You may even submit for a temporary conservatorship if the condition is urgent.
-This gives you the ability to become a conservator on a temporary and emergency basis, awaiting the initial hearing.
+This allows you to become a conservator on a temporary and emergency basis, awaiting the initial hearing.
 You must request a permanent appointment at the same time as a temporary appointment.

 For a provisional conservatorship, you'll also need to fill out the following forms:

 Petition for the Appointment of a Temporary Conservator (GC-110)

 Order Appointing a Temporary Conservator (GC-140)

 GC-150 Temporary Conservatorship Letters

 The next move is to send your completed forms to the appropriate authorities.
 Create two copies of your forms before submitting them to the court so that you can keep one for your records.